-Kinross shepherd loses 16 lambs in 'catastrophic' dog attack
+Kelty farmer loses 16 lambs in 'catastrophic' dog attack

 "Such incidents are not the dog's fault, but that of the owner, and declaring that a dog has never acted in such a manner previously is of no importance when dealing with the aftermath of an attack."

-Inspector Alan Dron, Police Scotland's national rural crime coordinator, added: "Despite numerous high-profile campaigns over many years, we are still seeing too many incidents of livestock attacks and worrying in our rural areas, often where dogs are being let off the leash or being left unattended and escaping from homes and gardens."
+Inspector Alan Dron, Police Scotland's national rural crime co-ordinator, added: "Despite numerous high-profile campaigns over many years, we are still seeing too many incidents of livestock attacks and worrying in our rural areas, often where dogs are being let off the leash or being left unattended and escaping from homes and gardens."